 Textile Panel with Scenes from the Ramayana

-This remarkably fine Nepalese figurative embroidery is a rare survivor of an important genre of textile art.
-The fragment may have formed part of a stitched garment worn by Vaishnava priests officiating at major rituals festivals and worship (puja).
-The lappet-shaped sectionis framed by a flame-and-pearl border design, and the central field contains dramatic scenes of conflict taking place over three registers.
-At the top, Ravana (blue) rides in his six-wheeled makara-drawn chariot, accompanied by two demon generals and his charioteer.
-Below, the heroic triad of Rama, Laksmana, and Hanuman battle a white demon, possibly Ravana’s brother, the giant Kumbhakarna (presumably the same demon represented in the chariot above, seated right of Ravana).
-The lower register depicts a further battle in which a yellow demon, perhaps Ravana's son Indrajit (also seen in Ravana's chariot), battles the monkey army.
-Related fragments of such ritual garments are in the Victoria and Albert Museum, London, and the Los Angles County Museum of Art.
+This remarkably fine Nepalese panel is a rare survivor of an important genre of textile art featuring figurative embroidery.
+It was likely part of a garment worn by Vaishnava priests officiating major acts of worship.
+The central field contains dramatic battle scenes: At the top, Ravana rides in his six-wheeled makara-drawn chariot.
+Below, the heroic triad of Rama, Lakshmana, and Hanuman battle a white demon, possibly Ravana’s brother, the giant Kumbhakarna (presumably also represented in the chariot above).